RSM-DEFENSE-ENGINEERING/.github/profile/README.md

 - Please use your language standard formatting rules, for python this means PEP
 - For javascript it's the wild west but keep it consistent
 - Neovim and VSCode both have extensions to autoformat on save

+## Deployment
+- Use github actions to automate deployment of complex tasks to save time.
+- If deploymnet is unable to be automated thoroughly document it's deployment process so someone completely unfamiliar with project could deploy if you are on PTO and something breaks.

 ## Code Review
 TODO